WizardMac/ReadStat/README.md

 * Stata: DTA
 * SPSS: POR and SAV

+There is also preliminary write support for the DTA and SAV formats.

 The ReadStat API is callback-based.
 It uses very little memory, and is suitable for programs with progress bars.
 ReadStat uses [iconv](https://en.wikipedia.org/wiki/Iconv) to automatically transcode